tuckerconnelly/principles/readme.md

 ## Other

  * Do all your work as if you're doing it for God or a higher power.
  * Always face the chaos.
-Don’t let the comfort of employment atrophy you.
+Don’t let comfort atrophy you.
  * Tell the truth, or least, if it's too difficult to discern what's true, don’t lie.
- * _Never_ walk away from a deal feeling like you’ve been “taken.”
  * Slow down negotiations, and don’t agree to anything verbally, prematurely.
+ * Don't sacrifice the truth in negotiations.
+Also, know logically and truthfully what you're worth.
+Don't negotiate for under or over that.
  * “A foolish consistency is the hobgoblin of little minds.”
  * The best systems are emergent, organic, and antifragile.
  * Read every day.